 The Texas Exes

-The Texas Exes, the alumni association for the University, was established in 1885 and now with 100,000 members it is one of the largest self-governed alumni organizations in the nation.
-The association exists to champion the University in several key ways: engage alumni, support the student experience, communicate the value of the University to stakeholders, and advocate on its behalf.
+The Texas Exes, the alumni association for the University, was established in 1885 and now boasts more than 106,000 members.
+It is one of the largest alumni organizations in the nation.
+The association is self-governed and works to promote and protect the University while uniting alumni around the world.

 The Texas Exes’ home on campus is the Etter-Harbin Alumni Center, which stands on San Jacinto Boulevard across from Darrell K Royal-Texas Memorial Stadium.
 Facilities include a banquet hall, offices, meeting rooms, outdoor pavilion, and underground parking.
 The building is named for Lila B. Etter and John P. Harbin.
 Etter, whose bequest to the University financed much of the original structure in 1965, was the daughter of the University’s first president, Leslie Waggener.
-Harbin is a distinguished alumnus and past president of the Texas Exes.
+Harbin was a Distinguished Alumnus and past president of the Texas Exes.
 His gift provided site preservation, development, and landscaping.

 The University depends on the time and talents of Texas Exes members to support and carry out many of its programs.
 Membership is a charitable contribution.
-More information is available at the Texas Exes website, by phone at (512) 471-8839, and by e-mail.
+For more information, click here or call 512-471-8839.